Judapriest/drupal-multi-site/README_ECEDI.md

         * `<admin_name>` & `<admin_password>` are for creating an admin account for Drupal
     4. Synchronize the database of the reference instance of your project if needed.

+## Composer

+The `composer.lock` file has been deleted from the repository.
+However it is good to version it during the initialization of a project based on the starterkit.

 ## Contrib module installation